rnowotniak/jsekyll/README.md

 Contact: Robert Nowotniak <<rnowotniak@gmail.com>>

+This tool is a minimalistic Static Site Generator inspired by Jekyll, but thants to its simplicity it allows to keep all processing under control.
 Only subset of Jekyll is supported.
-Simplified, but thants to its simplicity it allows to keep all processing under control.

 ## Implemented features